coddingtonbear/saleae-enrichable-spi-analyzer/README.md

 ![Tabular](https://s3-us-west-2.amazonaws.com/coddingtonbear-public/github/saleae-enrichable-spi-analyzer/tabular_2.png)

-For each frame found by Saleae, your script will receive on stdin the following tab-delimited fields ending with a newline character:
+For each frame found by Saleae Logic, your script will receive on stdin the following tab-delimited fields ending with a newline character:

 * "tabular"
 * frame index: A hexadecimal integer indicating this frame's index.